RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Introduction

 \section{Introduction}

 The recent $B$-physics anomalies found in $b\to c \ell \bar{\nu}$ transitions~\cite{Lees:2012xj,Lees:2013uzd,Huschle:2015rga,Sato:2016svk,Hirose:2016wfn,Aaij:2015yra,Aaij:2017uff,Abdesselam:2019dgh} have generated great interest in the study of beyond-the-Standard-Model (BSM) effects in charged-current semileptonic decays, and both the LHCb and Belle II experiments have planned intensive physics programs~\cite{Bediaga:2018lhg,Kou:2018nap} to investigate the nature of these anomalies.
-The analysed decay modes are characterised by large branching ratios and consequently large signal yields, which requires the production of enormous Monte Carlo (MC) samples to study them with high precision.
-In order to perform self-consistent and up-to-date measurements, the simulation models should include an adequate description of BSM effects and a state-of-the-art parameterisation of soft QCD effects~\footnote{When studying differential decay-rate distributions, a common experimental approach to circumvent this problem consists on using the MC samples only to model the detection efficiency and resolution functions.
-That information is then used to provide the unfolded collision-data distributions, that can be externally studied by the theory community with particular decay models.
-However, this approach comes with some difficulties, especially linked to the unfolding procedure, and can lead to inconsistencies in the result of the measurement, as demonstrated in Ref.~\cite{Bernlochner:2020tfi}.}.
+The relevant decay modes are characterised by large branching ratios and consequently large signal yields.
+Precise measurements of these large datasets, require the production of enormous Monte Carlo (MC) samples.
+As an example, for an ongoing LHCb analysis with about six million data events selected, a production of roughly three billion simulated events is needed.
+In order to perform self-consistent and up-to-date measurements, the simulation models should include an adequate description of BSM effects and a state-of-the-art parameterisation of soft QCD effects.
 However, the high resource consumption of the simulation prevents the generation of devoted samples for every possible configuration of decay parameters.

 The recently-developed HAMMER~\cite{Bernlochner:2020tfi} software tool allows to perform a fast re-weighting of a given MC sample to effectively change the decay matrix element into a new desired one, without the need to regenerate the MC events.
-The transformation can be done for any possible values of the parameters governing the decay amplitude, which opens the possibility of using HAMMER to measure those parameters in fits to collision-data.
+The transformation can be done for any possible values of the parameters governing the decay amplitude, which opens the possibility of using HAMMER to measure those parameters in fits to collision data.
 To enable the necessary dynamic re-weight of the MC distributions, an interface must be implemented between HAMMER and the used fitting framework.